17 Ancient Metagenomic Pipelines

 Configuration files don’t need be personal nor custom!

-You can also generate a HPC / server specific profile which can be used on all nf-core pipelines (and even your own!).
+We can also generate a HPC / server specific profile which can be used on all nf-core pipelines (and even our own!).

-As with nf-core/eager, you will have a results directory containing many folders representing different stages of the pipeline, and a MultiQC report.
+As with nf-core/eager, we will have a results directory containing many folders representing different stages of the pipeline, and a MultiQC report.

-Relevant directories for evaluting your assemblies are as follows:
+Relevant directories for evaluting our assemblies are as follows:

 • QC_shortreads/